2020–21 Philadelphia 76ers season: Draft picks

-Before the start of the 2020 NBA draft period, the 76ers' first-round selection (held by the Oklahoma City Thunder) was originally held stuck as the 22nd selection (while their own pick they traded to the Brooklyn Nets was held at #20) before the NBA suspended their season on March 12, 2020.
+Before the start of the 2020 NBA draft period, the 76ers' first-round selection (held by the Oklahoma City Thunder) was originally held stuck as the 22nd selection (while their own pick they traded to the Brooklyn Nets via the Los Angeles Clippers was held at #20) before the NBA suspended their season on March 12, 2020.
 However, with the 76ers resuming their prior season in the 2020 NBA Bubble, it left them chances to lose or gain ground for this draft period.
-Due to tiebreakers, the 76ers received the #21 pick from the Thunder, while the Nets gained the #19 pick.
+Finally, the 76ers received the #21 pick from the Thunder as it fell outside the Top 20, while the Nets gained the #19 pick as it fell outside its lottery protection when the 76ers made the 2020 NBA playoffs.
 They also gained four second-round selections for this draft, including their own pick at #49, through trades involving the Atlanta Hawks, the New York Knicks, and the Orlando Magic via the Los Angeles Lakers.